Things to Do in Freeport: Complete 2026 Activity Guide

 UNEXSO Dolphin Experience

 The Underwater Explorers Society has been running world-class dolphin programs since 1987.
-Choose from close encounters ($99), swimming with dolphins in a lagoon ($199), or open ocean dolphin dives ($219) where dolphins swim freely beside you.
+Choose from a waist-deep close encounter (from $99), swimming with dolphins in a lagoon (from $199), or an open-ocean dolphin dive (from $219) where dolphins swim freely beside you.

 Insider Tip: Book 2-3 weeks in advance, especially for weekend dates.
 The open ocean dive is incredible but requires basic swimming ability.
 Non-swimmers can do the platform encounter.